OneUptime/oneuptime/Docs/Content/installation/docker-compose.md

 ### Things to consider

 - In our Docker setup, we employ a local logging driver.
-OneUptime, particularly within the probe and ingestor containers, generates a substantial amount of logs.
+OneUptime, particularly within the probe and ingest containers, generates a substantial amount of logs.
 To prevent your storage from becoming full, it's crucial to limit the logging storage in Docker.
 For detailed instructions on how to do this, please refer to the official Docker documentation [here](https://docs.docker.com/config/containers/logging/local/).